tarantool/crud/doc/select.md

 ### Reverse pagination

 Select also supports reverse pagination.
-To use it, pass a negative value to the ``first`` parameter.
+To use it, pass a negative value to the ``first`` parameter and combine it with ``after`` parameter.

 **Example:**